carlyu99/academic-kickstart/content/authors/admin/_index.md

   - Visitors
 ---

 I am a junior student majoring in computer science at [Institute for Interdisciplinary Information Sciences](https://iiis.tsinghua.edu.cn/en/), Tsinghua University.
-My research interests include algorithmic game theory and online algorithms.
 Currently, I am a visiting student at California Institute of Technology, where I am fortunate to work with [Prof. Adam Wierman](http://users.cms.caltech.edu/~adamw/index.html) on both online algorithms and algorithmic economics.
 I was also a visiting student at University of Michigan, where I worked with [Prof. Grant Schoenebeck](http://schoeneb.people.si.umich.edu/) on mechanism design.

+I am generally interested in the intersection between economics and computer science.